flexigpt/vscode-extension/README.md

 - flexigpt.promptFiles: A semicolon-separated list of paths to user-defined prompt configuration files.
 Prompt file configuration is detailed [below](#prompt-file-format).
 - flexigpt.inBuiltPrompts: A semicolon-separated list of inbuilt prompt filenames to enable.
 For multiple names separate with ';'. 'flexigptbasic.js' will always be enabled.
 Inbuilt prompts can be found at [this path](https://github.com/ppipada/vscode-flexigpt/tree/main/media/prompts).
 Current values are: "flexigptbasic.js", "gobasic.js" and "gosql.js".
 - flexigpt.defaultProvider: The provider to use if multiple providers are configured.
-Currently, supported values: "openai", "anthropic", "huggingface".
+Currently, supported values: "openai", "anthropic", "huggingface", "googlegl".

 ### OpenAI provider configuration